lumeyus/LanguageProject/README.md

 - Needs to store data in form of array to print
 - Inspect results of trigram by hand

 ## Milestone 2 main?

+Need main to test trigram frequency between training and test data, includes:
+- creating a language object for each training data file
+- creating an unnamed language object using the test data files
+- compare the frequencies using a bool operator from language class

 ## Libraries?